hagstofan/hagstofan_jwt/README.md

 ```
 auth_header: Bearer <token>
 ```
-This is intended for the possible use-cases where a web based portal redirect to a web based service using this package.
-In that case the idea is that the portal sets the cookie before redirecting to the service.
+This is intended for the possible use-cases where a web based portal redirects to a web based service using this package.
+In this instance the idea is that the portal sets the cookie before redirecting to the service.

 ## Configuration